TalAter/SpeechKITT/docs/README.md

 Set the URL for the stylesheet for the UI

+If a stylesheet was previously set, calling this again will update the interface with a new stylesheet (if the interface was already rendered, it will be updated)

 ### Params:

 * *string* css relative or absolute url to the stylesheet